JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

 - :code:`channels`: (Optional) Set of channels to which new values should be assigned.

 - :code:`value`: Value to be assigned to the specified variable.
+If this parameter is set to the string :code:`missing`, the variable will be set to the relevant missing value at all locations that pass the :code:`where` clause.
+The missing value to use is deduced from the type of the variable.
+  Note it is therefore not possible to assign the string :code:`missing` to a variable because it will be automatically converted to the missing string signifier.
   Exactly one of the :code:`value`, :code:`source variable` and :code:`function` options must be present.

 - :code:`source variable`: Variable that should be copied into the destination variable (specified in the :code:`name` option).
 Exactly one of the :code:`value`, :code:`source variable` and